Musialke/pffrocd/README.md

 There is logging:
 INFO level logging to stdout and DEBUG level logging to a file in `log/`.

 The results are saved in a `.csv` file as a `pandas` Dataframe in the `dfs/` folder.
 For the format of the saved data, see `pffrocd.columns` in `pyscripts/pffrocd.py`.
-Also, the Jupyter Notebooks in `plotting/` and `results/` can give an overview how to visualize the data.
+Also, the Jupyter Notebooks in `plotting/` and `results/` can give an overview of how to visualize the data.

 ### Testing flow